madpuppet/Mad64/readme.txt

 dc.b 1,2   - declare some 8 bit values.
 Also accepts ".byte"
 dc.w 1,2   - declare some 16 bit values (little endian).  also accepts ".word"
 dc.l 1,2   - declare some 32 bit values (little endian).  also accepts ".long"
-dc.t "hi"  - declare some text. also accepts ".text"
+dc.s 1     - declare 24 bit values used for sprite (big endian). also accepts ".sprite" dc.t "hi"  - declare some text. also accepts ".text"

 ;====== ASSEMBLER DIRECTIVES